aaboungab/DevOps-Core-Practical-Project/README.md

         }
 }
 ```

+**CI pipeline version 1 - areas of improvement:**
+- configuration of the swarm cluster
+The docker swarm cluster had to be configured manually in this version.
+My cluster consisted of 2 nodes which I had to SSH into to get the cluster up and running.
+This was quite inefficient as the configuration steps could of been automated.

 <a name="ci2"></a>
 ### CI pipeline - version 2
 This version of the CI pipeline is an extension of the first but with a major configuration tool being added called Ansible.
 This made my CI pipeline much more lean and agile, Ansible took care of installing set of dependancies, docker, docker-compose across my cluster and initalising the swarm.
 First I had to create an Ansible Inventory file to define the hosts and groups in my cluster.
 I then used the core feature Ansible playbboks that was used to automate the cluster configuration.
 Playbooks are yaml files that essentially contain a set of tasks for Ansible to complete.
 Ansible roles was used alongside the playbook to further specificy what needs to installed in each node.